Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 What is WINS’ mission?

-To be the leader in professional development and certification for nuclear security management.
+To be the leader in knowledge exchange, professional development and certification for nuclear security management.

 Who can join WINS?